tuskyapp/Tusky/README.md

 - Material Design
 - Most Mastodon APIs implemented
-- Muti-Account support
+- Multi-Account support
 - Dark and Light theme with the possibility to auto-switch based on the time of day
 - Drafts - compose toots and save them for later
-- completely Open-source - no non-free dependencies like Google services
+- Completely open-source - no non-free dependencies like Google services

 ### Support